mozilla-services/screenshots/README.md

 There is an IRC channel `#pageshot` on irc.mozilla.org.

-We hold daily standups each Monday, Tuesday, and Thursday at 3pm Eastern, 2pm Central, noon Pacific; on Wednesday we meet 30 minutes earlier; on Friday we don't meet.
+We hold daily standups each Monday and Wednesday at 1:30pm Eastern, 12:30pm Central, 10:30 Pacific.
 Meetings typically last 20 minutes, and we just discuss whatever we're working on.
 Feel free to stop by and say hi.
 Follow [this link](https://v.mozilla.com/flex.html?roomdirect.html&key=HKjEDYoY2zMqhoZ8by7z3UTLKA) to join the meeting (you'll have to install the Vidyo  video conferencing software, sorry).
 Please don't join with your video turned off, it's a conversational meeting and we like to know who is part of the conversation.
 If someone is out for some reason we may cancel this meeting, check in on IRC if you are unsure.

 Planning and ideation is happening in the [issue tracker](https://github.com/ianb/pageshot/issues).
 We use a pattern roughly like: